Join The Homegrown & Homemade Family

 I do not hate technology - right now, Homegrown & Homemade mostly exists as a digital presence in cyberspace.
 Technology is not inherently bad or evil.

 It is a rejection of endless consumerism and blind materialism.
 It is a way of life where we produce what we can and help each other out.
-Consumerism becomes balanced by Producerism and Materialism gets balanced by Love.
+Consumerism becomes balanced by Producerism.
+Materialism gets put on the back burner so that family values, spirituality, and love can get put on the front burner.

 Most people cannot become fully self-sufficient, and that has never really been the goal.
 A single household doing everything alone is fragile.
 A community where people each produce something is strong.